SOS - A Seismic Radio Station Broadcasting the Music of Earthquakes

 Theory

-Earthquakes are essentially sound waves travelling from the locations of tectonic rupture and displacement.
+Earthquakes are essentially sound waves travelling from the focal point of seismic rupture.
 The naturally occurring geophysical properties of earthquakes effectively cause the earth to ring like a bell as seismic waves propagate and travel through the earth.
-While the actual frequencies of seismic waves are below the range of human hearing, it is possible to speed up digitally recorded seismograms by factors of 5 to 50 and sonificate the sound of these un-listenable events creating sounds audible to the human ear.
+Seismic waves have a frequency spectrum below 1 Hz.
+The human audio spectrum ranges between 20 Hz - 20 kHz which is much above the spectrum of seismic waves.
+While the frequencies of seismic waves are below the range of human hearing, one can speed up digitally recorded seismograms by factors between x276 to x2205 creating sounds audible to the human ears acoustic criteria of listening to sound.

 Technical Overview

-Seismic Sound References
+References

 Auditory Seismology - Florian Dombois